Semantic Communication in Multi-team Dynamic Games: A Mean Field Perspective: Finite-Team Game Problem

-Henceforth, we refer to $(\pi^i,\xi^i)$ as the $i^{th}$ team's policy.
-We note here that each team's policy depends on the \textit{strategies} of the other teams through their sensor policies, which leads to a noncooperative game setup.
-Further, the works \cite{soleymani2021valu,soleymani2022value} constitute a special case of our setup (with $N=1$).
-Thus, the objective of this work is to compute Nash equilibrium policies for the $N$ teams.
-That is, we are looking for a $2N$--tuple $(\pi^{*,i} \in {\cal M}^i, \xi^{*,i} \in \Xi^{cen,i}, i \in [N])$ such that
+\end{problem} In the above problem, we first observe that for each team, a higher communication rate between the sensor and the controller enhances control performance due to more frequent state updates; however, this comes at the expense of increased communication costs.
+Conversely, a lower communication rate reduces communication overhead but degrades control performance.
+Hence, the sensor and the controller must \textit{judiciously} select their respective policies to balance these competing objectives and achieve optimal system performance.
+Moreover, each team's decision-making process is influenced by the \textit{strategies} of the other teams through their respective sensor policies (and the shared nature of the wireless medium), leading to a noncooperative game-theoretic setup.
+Notably, prior works \cite{soleymani2021valu,soleymani2022value} addressed a special case of our framework, where the problem is limited to a single team ($N=1$).
+In contrast, our objective in this work is to compute Nash equilibrium policies for the $N$ teams.
+That is, we are looking for a $2N$--tuple $(\mu^{*,i} \in {\cal M}^i \times \Xi^{cen,i}, i \in [N])$ such that

-for all $i \in [N]$.
-We note that for team $i$, the above objective depends on the sensing policies $\xi^{*,-i}$ of the other teams.
-Due to the presence of a large number of such teams within a typical networked system, it becomes unrealistic for each team to have access to (and store) this information of the sensing policies of other teams in the population.
-Thus, we would like to compute team equilibrium policies based on only the local information accessible to each team.
-Toward this end, we will use the mean-field game framework \cite{huang2006large,lasry2006jeux,lasry2006jeux1} to characterize approximate \textit{decentralized} Nash equilibrium solutions in the next three sections.